j-tobias/Indoor-Positioning/README.md

 -   **Security and Emergency Response:** Indoor positioning can enhance security measures and aid emergency response teams by providing real-time location information during critical situations.

 By showcasing the Indoor Positioning project, you can demonstrate your ability to apply machine learning techniques to solve real-world problems and highlight the potential impact of indoor positioning in various industries.

-## Contributing

-Contributions to the Indoor Positioning project are welcome!
-If you would like to